 You have a long wait ahead.
 For a U.S. citizen child to petition for a parent, the child must be at least 21 years of age.
-If you wait in the U.S. all that time, you risk being caught by immigration authorities, placed in removal proceedings, and eventually deported from the United States.
+If you wait in the U.S. all that time, and have no lawful immigration status (which it sounds like you don't), you risk being caught by immigration authorities, placed in removal proceedings, and eventually deported from the United States.

 There is an exception to the rule prohibiting people from changing or adjusting status if they’re not already in the U.S. in legal status.
 It applies to immediate relatives of U.S. citizens who entered the U.S. legally (with inspection, probably with a visa) and will be applying for a green card through that U.S. citizen.
 They are allowed to “adjust status” to permanent resident without leaving the United States.
 That could be you after your child turns 21—but again, if you just stay in the U.S., you are facing a long, not to mention illegal, wait in the U.S. to get to that point.

 In order to petition for you to get a U.S. green card, your child will need to also qualify as your financial sponsor.
 To do that, he needs to be both living in the U.S. and earning enough to support the two of you and any other dependents at 125% of the poverty level, as shown in the U.S. Federal Poverty Guidelines.
-For more on this issue, see Nolo’s articles about The U.S. Sponsor's Financial Responsibilities.
+For more on this issue, see articles about The U.S. Sponsor's Financial Responsibilities.